actualbudget/actual/docs/budgeting/rules/index.md

 When you change the payee of a transaction and the previous one is no longer used anywhere, Actual will ask you if you want to automatically apply that rename in the future.
 This creates a nice flow for cleaning up transactions: you can import transactions with ugly payees like `AMAZON.COM*5C7QC7MH0 AM 10/26 PURCHASE AMZN.COM/BILL`, and then change the payee in the transactions list.
 Actual will ask you if you want to do that in the future, and if you click yes, that payee will automatically be cleaned up in the future.

-In the prompt, you can also select the "edit rule" option.
+You can also select the "edit" option to the right of the rule.
 Actual will take you to the rule that it created for the rename, and you can change it however you like.
 For the above payee, you probably want to change the condition to "contains 'amazon'" so all amazon payees are cleaned up.

 Payee renaming rules that Actual creates are always in the `pre` stage, so they always run first.